Board Members

 For further information and links go to the CHCC website.

-The Northern Ireland Healthcare Chaplains Association is the representative and consultative body for healthcare chaplains in Northern Ireland.
+The Northern Ireland Healthcare Chaplains Association is the representative and consultative body for healthcare chaplains/spiritual care professionals in Northern Ireland.
 The values it promotes are:

 • The dignity and worth of all